Dr Ruth Fletcher, LLB (TCD), MA (UCC), LLM (Osgoode), DJur (Osgoode)

 - ‘Peripheral Governance: Administering Transnational Healthcare Flows’, International Journal of Law in Context 9(2): 160-191;

 - ‘Legal Form, Commodities and Reproduction: Reading Pashukanis’, in Maria Drakopoulou ed.
-Feminist Encounters with Legal Philosophy, Routledge Cavendish; pre-publication version available here.
+Feminist Encounters with Legal Philosophy, Routledge Cavendish; pre-publication version is available.

 - ‘Bringing abortion care home’, ReValuing Care 26 November